Our City Walk: German History in Nadodrze – A Self-Guided Walking Tour

 At the corner from Kaszubska 1 to the main street (Pomorska) the next sign is waiting for us.

 With high confidence we can say it used to be a pub, on the right side it reads „Gastwirtschaft“.
-The left side could be a name…
+The left side is “Balltafel” and indicates a former place to play pool, you can even see under the window that the door used to be right here.

 The next stop at Ptasia 13 used to be Große Dreilindengasse 4 back in German times.
 You will find a brewery logo incorporated in the house here.
 The filed owner in 1890 was Wilhelm Nitschke.